 For first dibs and sneak peeks at items to come, watch my stories

-If you see something you would like to claim and purchase, comment your zip code on the photo.
-The first person to comment gets the item
+If you see something you would like to claim and purchase, send me a direct message with:

 During this strange and interesting time, I am am offering another way to shop online by bringing these preloved goods to your fingertips, offering no contact local porch pickups in Grand Rapids, and offering shipping at cost for smaller items.